IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_vpn_connection.rst

 Parameters
 ----------

+  pi_ike_policy_id (True, str, None)
+    (Required for new resource) Unique identifier of IKE Policy selected for this VPN Connection

+  pi_networks (True, list, None)
+    (Required for new resource) Set of network IDs to attach to this VPN connection

+  pi_ipsec_policy_id (True, str, None)
+    (Required for new resource) Unique identifier of IPSec Policy selected for this VPN Connection

   pi_vpn_connection_mode (True, str, None)
     (Required for new resource) Mode used by this VPN Connection, either 'policy' or 'route'

-  pi_networks (True, list, None)
-    (Required for new resource) Set of network IDs to attach to this VPN connection

   pi_peer_gateway_address (True, str, None)